GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/110-getting-started.md

 ##### How?

 Real-world software projects often involve many files, which are organized into folders.
 It's handy to be able to see all files in our project while working in our text editor.
 VS Code makes this easy, as it supports a project mode.
-To use this mode, we simply pass a directory.
+To use this mode, we simply pass in a directory.

 1. Navigate to the root of your project folder.
 2. In the command line type `code .` and VS Code will launch with the project folder ready to edit.